technotica/Jamf-API/README.md

 - Read Static Computer Groups
 - Update User

 Copy the client ID and client credentials for later use.
 You can separate out the API roles and clients if you wish.
-Create them as Text fields and Inventory Display to General.

 ### Create Computer Extension Attributes
 In the Jamf Pro UI, create the following extension attributes.
 You can name them whatever you like.
+Be sure to set them as Text fields and Inventory Display to General.

 #### Unmanage Computers
 Also set the Data Type to Date (YYYY-MM-DD hh:mm:ss)